compenguy/compenguy.github.io/hobbies/openwrt/index.md

   * Copy all the files over: `rsync -avxHAWX --numeric-ids --info=progress2 /mnt/ledefs/ /mnt/rootfs/`
 * `reboot`
 * **NOTHING WILL DISPLAY WHEN THE SYSTEM STARTS BOOTING.
 DON'T PANIC: LEDE 17.0x KERNELS DON'T HAVE EFI FRAMEBUFFER CONFIGURED.**
+  * See [my notes on building the openwrt kernel](/hobbies/openwrt/kernel.html) if you want to include EFI framebuffer support

 ### Configuration